sreeramachandramurthy/home-user-guides/docs/centos/installation/install-docker.md

 ## Direct Installation

-Install and update Docker from the YUM repository.
+Install and update Docker from the YUM repository

 ### Setup the YUM Repository

-* Install the `yum-utils` package (which provides the `yum-config-manager` utility) and set up the repository.
+* Install the `yum-utils` package (which provides the `yum-config-manager` utility) and set up the repository

     `sudo yum install -y yum-utils`

 * Run `sudo yum-config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo`

 ### Install Docker Engine

-* Install the latest version of Docker Engine and containerd `sudo yum install docker-ce docker-ce-cli containerd.io`
+* Install the latest version of Docker Engine and containerd

+    `sudo yum install docker-ce docker-ce-cli containerd.io`

 If prompted to accept the GPG key, verify that the fingerprint matches `060A 61C5 1B55 8A7F 742B 77AA C52F EB6B 621E 9F35`, and if so, accept it.